Wanamaker Organ: History

-The Wanamaker Organ was originally built by the Los Angeles Art Organ Company, successors to the Murray M. Harris Organ Co., for the 1904 St. Louis World's Fair.
+The Wanamaker Organ was originally built by the Los Angeles Art Organ Company, successors to the Murray M. Harris Organ Co., for the Kansas City Convention Hall.
+Before it was placed there, it was exhibited at the 1904 St. Louis World's Fair.
 It was designed to be the largest organ in the world, an imitation of a full-size orchestra with particularly complete resources of full organ tone including mixtures.
 In addition to its console, the organ was originally equipped with an automatic player that used punched rolls of paper, according to the Los Angeles Times of 1904.
 It was built to a specification by renowned organ theorist and architect George Ashdown Audsley.
 Wild cost overruns plagued the project, with the result that Harris was ousted from his own company.
 With capital from stockholder Eben Smith, it was reorganized as the Los Angeles Art Organ Company, and finished at a cost of $105,000 (equal to $ today), $40,000 over budget, equal to $ today.
 The Fair began (in late April 1904) before the organ was fully installed in its temporary home, Festival Hall.
 Although the organ's debut was scheduled for May 1, official fair organist and St. Louis local Charles Henry Galloway did not give his opening recital until June 9.
 The organ was still not entirely finished in September of that year, when Alexandre Guilmant, one of the most famous organists of the day, presented 40 very well-attended recitals on the organ.

-Following the Fair, the organ was intended for permanent installation by the Kansas City Convention Center.
-Indeed, the original console had a prominent "K C" on its music rack.
-This venture failed, bankrupting the L. A. Art Organ company after the Fair closed.
-There was a plan to exhibit the organ at Coney Island in New York City, but nothing came of this.
+Following the Fair, the organ was intended for permanent installation at the Kansas City Convention Center.
+Indeed, the original console had a prominent "KC" on its music rack.
+This venture failed, saddling the L. A. Art Organ company with debt after the Fair closed.
+The firm was reorganized as the Electrolian Company under principal shareholder Eben Smith.There was a plan to exhibit the organ at Coney Island in New York City, but nothing came of this.

-The organ in its original home, the 1904 World's Fair.
-This facade was formerly installed at Macy's, it used to be behind the current facade.
+The organ in its original place of exhibition, the 1904 World's Fair.
+This facade was formerly installed at Macy's; it used to be behind the current facade.

 The organ languished in storage at the Handlan warehouse in St. Louis until 1909, when it was bought by John Wanamaker for his new department store at 13th and Market Streets in Center City, Philadelphia.
 It took thirteen freight cars to move it to its new home, and two years for installation.
 It was first played on June 22, 1911, at the exact moment when British King George V was crowned.
 It was also featured later that year when U.S. President William Howard Taft dedicated the store.